threefoldfoundation/info_sdk/src/develop/3sdk_installer_basics/3bot_local_install.md

-## Create a 3Bot on your local machine
+## Install a 3Bot on your local machine

-A 3Bot on your local machine requires the installation of an SDK.
-Please find the instructions below.

 ### Quick Start with js-sdk